lab64makerspace/intro2PCBdesign/Overview & Details/LEDboard/LEDboard_Activity/README.md

 ### Step 5: Routing

 Next, we need to add traces between the components.
 We recommend starting by wiring the SDI and CKI lines, as shown below.
+(Please note the fiducials in the images below are bigger than they should be if you selected ("Fiducial_0.5mm_Mask1mm")).

 <img width="500" src="../../LEDboard/Images/Route8.png">